HermanL02/WarwickUniversity-Notes/202404/Script.md

 Good morning, professors.
 I am really glad to have a chance to bring you my dissertation project, the WeChat End-to-End Encryption Tool, which I want to call it, the Libre Chat.
 # Motivation
 The first reason is it has a big user number base.
 WeChat has over 1 billion daily active users.
 Tencent QQ has over 300 million daily active users.
-The third one would be Ding Talk app, which has less than 100 million, and it is more likely to be a Slack type organizational app.
-WeChat has an undoubtful leading role here.
+Ding Talk app, which has less than 100 million users, and it is more likely to be a Slack type organizational app.
+So, we can see WeChat has an undoubtful leading role here.
 ## WeChat's privacy
 However, there are some concerns.
 Does WeChat comply to the privacy requirements?
+If it complies the require
 ### Third Party Report
 #### Amnesty International
 The official Amnesty International's rank in 2016 indicates that WeChat received a 0, and ranked the bottom among all the researched applications.